 - 800+ attendees: 6 months to 1 year

-- Get help from the association for promotional materials.
+- Get help from Purdue for Life Foundation staff for promotional materials.

 - Please remember that we request 8 weeks’ notice for postal mailings and 2 weeks’ notice for emails.
 Please fill out a pre-event information form to request one or both.
 Please refer to Appendix D: Event Checklist and Budget Estimate Sheet as a reference guide with a detailed timeline.

 - Make a checklist for step by step organization and execution of your event.

 - Remember that things will change.
 It is best to be flexible when planning an event.

 People won’t come to an event they don’t know about.
 In additional to proper planning, you need to get the word out.

 - Create a detailed marketing plan for your event.
 Involve all the members of your team who will be involved in the event and programming.

 - Define good reasons for why people should attend your event.
 Create a buzz before your event even occurs by promoting: